VWU Featured in The Princeton Review Guide to Green Colleges: 2023 Edition

 Franek noted that The Princeton Review has seen an increasing level of interest among students in attending colleges with green practices, programs, and offerings.
-Seventy-eight percent of the more than 11,000 college applicants that participated in The Princeton Review's 2021 College Hopes & Worries Survey said that having information about a college's commitment to the environment would affect their decision to apply to or attend a school.
-This was a 12 percent increase over the 66 percent indicated on the company’s 2020 survey.
+Seventy-seven percent of the more than 10,000 college applicants that participated in The Princeton Review's 2022 College Hopes & Worries Survey said that having information about a college's commitment to the environment would affect their decision to apply to or attend a school.
+This is an 11 percent increase over the 66 percent indicated on the same survey conducted in 2020.

 Guide to Green Colleges profiles include "Green Facts" sections detailing matters such as the availability of transportation alternatives on campus and the percentage of the college food budget spent on local/organic food.
 Profiles also provide information about the schools' enrollment requirements, cost, financial aid, and student body demographics.